jiink/distor/README.md

 You can find the site here! https://v6p9d9t4.ssl.hwcdn.net/html/6779746/index.html

 ## How do I use it?
-Adjust the sliders on the right and have fun!
+Adjust the sliders on the right and use the drop down menu to change effects!
+Have fun!